Building self-esteem in children

 Self-esteem is an essential skill to teach your child.
 How do you do it?

-To develop self-esteem, as well as respect for others, a child needs to know that what they think, feel, and do is important.
-Your little one’s self-esteem is highly dependent on you.
-Your words and actions as a parent have the power to build or diminish it.
+To develop self-esteem, a child needs to know that what they think, feel, and do is important.
+You have a major influence on your child’s self-esteem.
+Your words and actions have the power to build or diminish it.

 If your child is 5 or older, consult our fact sheet on self-esteem in children aged 5 and older.